tkex/qubey/README.md

 * Put in (and glue) the components
 * Upload the Arduino sketch to the board
 * Install Unity and import the Qubey project and its assets
+* Optional: Add sounds in the AudioManager inside the scenes (sound files have been removed once the project was uploaded; works without as well though)
 * Enjoy!

 Please refer to the detailed instructions in the official manuals of the both sensors how to connect the sensors to the Arduino.
 If you don't have experience in soldering, be careful and  refer to an adequate ressource (Youtube, friend) as well.